 This is the first page of Callers' Notes, containing the Basic notes.
 If you are printing this out, you may also want to print out the Specialised subjects on the second page.
 There is also a [Print] button at the start of each section of notes, so you can print out just the sections you're interested in.

 Over the years I have written and updated the notes I use when running Callers' Workshops.
 Please bear in mind that these are not intended as a printed training manual; they were written to be spoken out loud.
-You will also find some repetition here, which is no bad thing; people don't usually take something in the first few times they hear it.
+You will also find some repetition here, which is no bad thing; people don't usually take something in the first time they hear it.

 Let me also make it clear that other people may disagree with some of the points I make, and I'm certainly not saying that I'm right and they're wrong — calling isn't like that.
 Also these notes were written for calling events in England; if you call in another country you may well see things differently.
 I just thought that since I'd done all the work I might as well make it available to the world.
 Of course, that doesn't mean you no longer need to book me to run Callers' Workshops!